michaelpatrickpurcell/balloon-spectacular/README.md

   ![Moving a truck when the the trucks are in two groups.](wind_diagram_2.jpg)

-  - If all of the truck cards are in adjacent rows, but the safety vehicle is not centered on the launch zone (e.g. after each of the truck cards has been moved one time), then you should slide the safety vehicle one position to the right so that it is centered on the launch zone.
+  - If all of the truck cards are in adjacent rows, but the safety vehicle is not centered on the launch zone (e.g. after each of the truck cards in the launch zone has been moved one time), then you should slide the safety vehicle one position to the right so that it is centered on the launch zone.

   ![Moving a truck when the trucks are in a single group and the safety vehicle is not centered on the launch zone.](wind_diagram_3.jpg)

-__Note:__ Any balloon cards that are in the launch zone (i.e. balloons that are in the unpacked or inflated states) should accompany the truck card on which they have been placed if/when that truck card is moved.
+__Note:__ Any balloon cards that are in the launch zone (i.e. balloons that are in the unpacked or inflated states) should accompany the truck card on which they have been placed when that truck card is moved.

 ## Scoring
 After the game ends, you should compute your score.